Greg Nuttelman, Interim Director

 The Recycling Center at the Northampton Street Highway Yard is open the 1st and 3rd Saturdays from 8 a.m. to noon.

-The Oliver Street brush dump is open the 1st and 3rd Saturday from 8 a.m. to noon from April 1st through November 30th (and every Saturday in October and May).
+The Oliver Street brush dump is open every Saturday in April, May, October and November from 8 a.m. to noon.
+It is open the 1st and 3rd Saturdays from 8 a.m. to noon in June, July, August and September.

 For more information, CLICK HERE

 The Director of Public Works is responsible for overall management of the Department's Operating Budget and significant portions of the City's Capital Budget.
 The Director of Public Works reports to a three member Board of Public Works appointed by the Mayor.
 The Director of Public Works oversees the following departments consisting of 35 employees.
 Administration, Engineering, Highway, Motor Repair, Water, Sewer, and the Wastewater Treatment Plant.